JuliaPOMDP/POMDPs.jl/docs/src/concepts.md

 ![concepts](figures/concepts.png)

 The MDP and POMDP types are associated with the problem definition.
-The Solver and Policy types are associated with the solver.
+The Solver and Policy types are associated with the solver or decision-making agent.
 Typically, the Updater type is also associated with the solver, but a solver may sometimes be used with an updater that was implemented separately.
 The Simulator type is associated with the experiment.